purrseus/react-native-xenon/README.md

 `react-native-screens` package requires one additional configuration step to properly work on Android devices.
 Edit `MainActivity.kt` file which is located under `android/app/src/main/java/<your package name>/`.

-Add the highlighted code to the body of `MainActivity` class:

 ```diff
 + import android.os.Bundle
 // ...